KickMint

 Under California Civil Code section 1798.100 et seq., you have the rights of access, deletion, correction, opt-out of sale or sharing for cross-context behavioral advertising, and limit on use of sensitive personal information.

 • Right to know (1798.110, 1798.115): ask [email protected].
-As described above, we hold opaque IDs and encrypted ciphertext.
+In V1.0 we hold no personal information on our servers.
 We have no source from which we sold or shared personal information because we do not sell or share.

 • Right to opt out of sale or sharing (1798.120): N/A. We do not sell or share personal information for cross-context behavioral advertising as those terms are defined in 1798.140.

 • Right to limit use of sensitive personal information (1798.121): N/A. We do not collect sensitive personal information as defined in 1798.140(ae).
-All cycle, health, sleep, and medication data stays on your device and is in nonSyncableTables.
+All cycle, health, sleep, and medication data stays on your device.

 • No discrimination (1798.125): we do not discriminate against you for exercising any of these rights.
 Pricing and features do not depend on whether you exercise rights.